c-ehrlich/personal-site-astro/_todo.md

   - [x] Don't animate in on initial page load
   - [x] Get it working without theme flash
   - [x] Get theme colors working
+  - [ ] Toggle itself shouldn't flash in (can we make it part of the initial render?)
+- [ ] Fix page titles (shouldn't have to write " - Christopher Ehrlich" all the time)